Redocly/redocly-cli/docs/commands/join.md

 ### Custom output file

-By default, the CLI tool writes the joined file as `openapi.yaml` in the current working directory.
+By default, the CLI tool writes the joined file as `openapi.yaml` or `openapi.json` in the current working directory.
 Use the optional `--output` argument to provide an alternative output file path.

 ```bash Command
 redocly join --output=openapi-custom.yaml